With the writers' strike finally resolved, late-night talk shows bring back the funny

 Colbert: "Lauren Boebert got kicked out of a touring production of Beetlejuice for 'causing a disturbance.'
 Which turns out was code for 'yanking her date's crank at a family-friendly show.'
 According to witnesses, she was apparently 'trying to start him like a lawnmower.'"

 Fallon: “I’m so excited to be back, seriously.
-I’m more excited than a guy seeing Beetlejuice with Loren Boebert."
+I’m more excited than a guy seeing Beetlejuice with Lauren Boebert."

 Kimmel: “Turns out, Lauren Boebert, a lot more fun than she seems.”